felixkosmalla/counter-pressure-filler-mount/README.md

 # Parts to Print

 ## 1x Shield Mount
-This part can be printed as a whole.
+This part can be printed as a whole, standing up.
 A little carfull bending will losen the hinge.
 Clean it with something pointy like a flat head screwdriver.

 ## 1x Bottom and Top Clamp
 The notches in the top clamp part need to be printed with support structures and then cleaned with a screwdrive or something hook-y.
 This is tedious, but it did fit for me in the end.

 ## 16x OpenBuilds Connector
 https://www.thingiverse.com/thing:2160166